itmat/Normalization/README.md

   **-depthE &lt;n>** : set the exonmapper depth (by default, n = 20). set this to 0 if you only want to return intronmappers and intergenic mappers<br>
   **-depthI &lt;n>** : set the intronmapper depth (by default, n = 10). set this to 0 if you only want to return exonmappers<br>
   **-u** : set this if you want to return only unique mappers, otherwise by default it will return both unique and non-uniqe mappers<br>
-  **-nu** :  set this if you want to return only non-unique mappers, otherwise by default it will return both unique and non-uniqe mappers
+  **-nu** :  set this if you want to return only non-unique mappers, otherwise by default it will return both unique and non-uniqe mappers<br>
+  **-max_jobs &lt;n>** : set this if you want to control the number of jobs submitted. by default it will submit 200 jobs at once.

 This will output the same number of rows from each file in each `sample_dir/Unique` and/or `sample_dir/NU` directory of the same type.